TDodgeCo/adonis-box/README.md

 There should now be a new folder in your local machine's root directory with your applications name.
 Open that in your favorite text editor and get to coding!

+OPTIONAL - If you have an existing AdonisJS project that you would like to run inside Adonis-Box, simply clone it into `/var/www`.
+You'll need to make sure that you create a new `.env` file with an application key, otherwise it won't run.

 ### What's Included

 1) Ubuntu 16.04